-Here are 8 questions I encourage you to ask your partner in order to build deeper intimacy.
+Here are 8 questions I encourage you to ask your partner in order to build deeper intimacy:

 1. What are the top three things on your bucket list?

 Is a certain travel destination number one on your partner’s bucket list?

-Maybe you can even help them check one of the items off their list by surprising them with an adventure or a lifetime.
+Maybe you can even help them check off one of the items on their bucket list by surprising them with an adventure or a lifetime.